 unconditional positive regard

 I just finished a doctoral thesis which uses some ideas drawn from humanistic psychotherapy and psychology as one of its theoretical lenses.
-In almost the same breath, I started a basic certification in counselling skills.
+In almost the same breath, I started preliminary training in counselling.

 Unconditional positive regard (basically, complete acceptance of another person, particularly between a client and a therapist or other helper) is a concept that’s come up again and again in both of these endeavours.
 I think it's far more interesting (and complicated!) than it's sometimes given credit for, so I wrote a zine about it.